stat-ml/GeoMLE/README.md

 * DANCo
 * Local PCA

-We use this [implementation](https://cran.r-project.org/web/packages/intrinsicDimension/index.html) on R.
+We use this [implementation](https://cran.r-project.org/web/packages/intrinsicDimension/index.html) in R.

 ## BibTex